BryanJ1ang/Blackjack/README.md

 include other card games as it is comprised of a Module containing a Card and Deck class with methods for shuffling, inserting and drawing cards.

 ## Known Bugs
-* Cards do not reshuffle between sessions on web browser
+* Deck does not reshuffle between sessions in the web game
 * SPLIT Button not yet implemented properly, currently does nothing